 - Task-centered styles of leadership focus on giving instructions and directions to group members to reach achievement and accomplishment goals more efficiently and effectively.
 The focus is on the objective analysis of what needs done and the specific course of actions that should be taken to meet those needs.
 Employees are seen as resources to be used to accomplish the goals.

 - Employee-centered styles of leadership focus less on objective actions or plans and more on building the relationships between themselves and their followers.
 By encouraging and supporting them, the leader hopes to make them more qualified, confident, and productive.
-His focus is on developing his employees and inspiring them to follow the vision he has provided.
+The leader’s focus is on developing employees and inspiring them to follow the provided vision.
 Employee-centered styles are also often referred to as people-centered or relationship-centered.